anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-36.md

 ## Scenario

-The Nautilus DevOps team is planning to containerize several applications after a recent discussion with the application development team.
-To begin their testing, they need to:
+The Nautilus DevOps team is planning to containerize several applications following a discussion with the application development team.
+As part of their initial testing, they are required to:

-- Install `docker-ce` and Docker Compose packages on **App Server 2**.
+- Deploy an **nginx** container on **App Server 2**.
-- Initiate (start and enable) the Docker service.

 ---

 ## Task

-- Install Docker Community Edition (docker-ce) and Docker Compose on App Server 2.
-- Start and enable the Docker service.
+- Pull the `nginx:alpine` Docker image.
+- Run a container named `nginx_2` using this image in detached mode.

 ---